WikiTeq/mediawiki-pages-WikiBook/README.md

 # mediawiki-pages-WikiBook

 ## Description
-A small, ready-to-import MediaWiki package that models a collection of pages as a Book.
+A compact, ready-to-import MediaWiki package for modeling books with any hierarchical structure.

 The package supports cases where a wiki is used to host an entire book.